platformsh/legacy-cli/README.md

-  activity:log                              Display the log for an activity app app:config-get                            View the configuration of an app app:list (apps)                           Get a list of all apps in the local repository auth auth:info                                 Display your account information auth:login (login)                        Log in to Platform.sh auth:logout (logout)                      Log out of Platform.sh certificate certificate:add                           Add an SSL certificate to the project
+  activity:log                              Display the log for an activity app app:config-get                            View the configuration of an app app:list (apps)                           List apps in the project auth auth:info                                 Display your account information auth:login (login)                        Log in to Platform.sh using a username and password auth:logout (logout)                      Log out of Platform.sh certificate certificate:add                           Add an SSL certificate to the project